YusufBolden/Assessment-Survey/README.md

 ## Writing to the CSV
 ### Naming the columns

-The name of the CSV file is defined at the top of the code as wowDataFinal = 'wowDataFinal.csv'.
-At the completion of the survey, the user's answers are then stored in variables as it appears in Example 7. the 's' represent a column in the CSV file that is created using the pd.Series.
+The name of the `CSV` file is defined at the top of the code as `wowDataFinal = wowDataFinal.csv`.
+At the completion of the survey, the user's answers are then stored in variables as it appears in Example 7.
+The `s` represents a column in the CSV file that is created using `pd.Series`.
 ```
 Example 7